MiniXC/tts-for-asr/markdown/04_low_resource_tts.md

 ## Across Languages

-Another area of research is **Cross-Lingual Transfer**, which focuses on knowledge transfer from high-to-low-resource languages.
+Another area of research is **Cross-Lingual Transfer**, which focuses on domain transfer from high-to-low-resource languages.
 The most naive way to do this is to pre-train on high-resource and fine-tune on low-resource.
 However, when the input space are language-specific characters or phonemes, the shared features between both languages might have to be relearned.
 To solve this issue, several approaches have been explored.
 [Chen et al. (2019)](references.html#chen2021mixmatch) train an ASR model on the source (high-resource) language, and freeze said model.
 They then gather the output symbols the model produces for the target (low-resource) language data, and train a PTN (Phonetic Transformation Network) to convert said symbols to target language symbols.
 This learned mapping can then be used to train the TTS model on an embedding space shared between source and target language.

 [de Korte et al. (2020)](references.html#dekorte2020encoder) use a separate encoder for each language.
 [Yang & He (2020)](references.html#yang2020universal) do so as well, while also balancing the data.
 They do so by modifying the probability to draw a specific language ($c_i$) to $c_i^\alpha$, where alpha can range from 1 (which will have no effect) to 0 (which will lead to uniform sampling from all languages).
 They found $\alpha=0.2$ to work well.
 [He et al. (2021)](references.html#he2021byte) also present an alternative to language-specific encoders by using UTF-8-derived bytes as inputs, which covers the majority of scripts used by low-resource languages.
 To achieve stable training for their multi-lingual model, they use the balancing method I mentioned above.
 They also add co-training, training with a mixture of source and target language.